erfactor/dotfiles/README.md

 - .bash_profile
 - .bashrc

-Clone it into your $HOME folder and run update.sh
+Clone it into your $HOME folder and enter 'source update.sh'